 Transforming a company’s approach from sales-led to product-driven requires careful navigation.
 Sylvain Grande shares his journey at PayFit, highlighting the importance of empathy, collaboration, and strategic integration.

-What is a market-led approach?
+What is market-led growth?

 The market-led approach places a strong emphasis on market research, customer insights, and a deep understanding of industry trends.